 Stricklin v.
 Stricklin Case

 Throughout cases involving the dissolution of a marriage, alimony is bound to be a subject that gets brought up and discussed.
-However, there are many factors that influence and impact whether or not a party gets granted alimony.
+However, there are many factors that influence and impact whether or not it is granted to a party.
 Whether awarded bridge-the-gap, rehabilitative, durational, or permanent alimony, the same information is taken into consideration.
-It is also important to keep in mind that alimony is only awarded if there is a sufficient means or evidence that support is truly needed.
+It is also important to keep in mind that it is only awarded if there is a sufficient means or evidence that support is truly needed.

 Johnson v.
 Johnson, No. 2D16-4890, 2018 WL 2749974 (Fla.
 Dist.
 Ct.
 App.
 June 8, 2018)